rubyworks/bang/README.md

 The other core extensions it adds are simply convenience methods that make testing easier.
 Because these are only additions and not overrides, it is perfectly safe to use in all but the most esoteric cases (such a heavy meta-programming).
-In fact, if a program doesn't work becuase of these core extensions, that's usually a good indication that something isn't being done right in the program itself.
+In fact, if a program doesn't work because of these core extensions, that's usually a good indication that something isn't being done right in the program itself.